larmic-iot/tp-link-hs110-api/README.md

 A REST api client (adapter) for the proprietary TP-Link Smart Home protocol to control TP-Link HS110 WiFi Smart Plugs.
 The SmartHome protocol runs on TCP port 9999 and uses a trivial XOR autokey encryption that provides no security.
+This application uses a REST api as a wrapper on the TCP socket connection.
+There is no authentication mechanism and REST endpoints documented in [open api 3.1](open-api-3.yaml).

 This project inspired by [tplink-smartplug written in python](https://github.com/softScheck/tplink-smartplug) and improves my Go knowledge.

-There is no authentication mechanism and REST endpoints documented in [open api 3.1](open-api-3.yaml).

 ## Usage